 A proof of concept essentially addresses the question of feasibility — that a certain idea can be realized with a specific technology.

 Usually, a POC serves as an internal project whereas a prototype can be shipped for initial feedback to learn more about the flow and design.
+So when thinking about a proof of concept vs. prototype consider their inherent purpose: proving that the product concept can be built and building a generally functional product for evaluation by intended users.

 A prototype lacks the business logic of your product and addresses the questions of design and UX.
+However, it can also help in minimizing development costs — if there's no buy-in from stakeholders for the prototype, it's proof that the further development of the idea isn't viable from a business perspective.

 Every project is different and requires a custom approach.
 That said, a disruptive or complex business idea might need to go through all three stages of development to ensure a cost-effective approach to delivery.